 Nerves can become painful if they become trapped and compressed between bones, tight muscles and shortened ligaments.
-Nerve pain is characterised with symptoms being felt beyond the area that the nerve is initially compressed.
-For example, a trapped nerve in the lumbar spine can cause symptoms in the side of the foot.
-Nerves are most commonly compressed as they pass through narrow spaces or through muscles in the body, causing pain, pins and needles or numbness.
+Nerve pain is characterised by symptoms being felt beyond the area where the nerve is initially compressed.
+For example, a trapped nerve in the lumbar spine can cause symptoms in the foot.
+Nerves are most commonly compressed as they pass through narrow spaces or through muscles in the body.
+These damaged nerves send messages to your brain to signal pain, which can also feel like pins and needles or numbness.

-- Symptoms in the arm, caused by trapped nerves being compressed between your collarbone and first rib (Thoracic Outlet Syndrome)
+- Symptoms in the arm are caused by trapped nerves being compressed between your collarbone and first rib (Thoracic Outlet Syndrome).

-- Symptoms in the lower leg and foot, caused by trapped nerves being compressed in the lumbar spine or buttocks (Sciatica)
+- Symptoms in the lower leg and foot, are caused by trapped nerves being compressed in the lumbar spine or buttocks (Sciatica).

 What Are the Other Causes of Trapped Nerve Pain?

 Trapped nerve pain can also be caused by repetitive motion, such as clicking a mouse or playing an instrument; poor posture, especially sitting or standing in the same position for a long time; and injuries and trauma from accidents, sports and surgery.

 Can We Help with Your Trapped Nerve Pain?